cfsworkload/mobileTelco/README.md

 2. Create a Mobile Quality Assurance(MQA) service.
 3. Inside the MQA service dashboard, click New MQA App to create a new app.
 4. Click **Add Platform** to the right of the application and choose a platform.
-5. Click **Show App Key** to get the MQA key and add it to the secrets.xml file
+5. Click **Show App Key** to get the MQA key and add it to the secrets.xml file.

 analyticsKey: This is the Google analytics key.